-The Parent Teacher Association (PTA) is a conduit for and a facilitator of parent participation in the School.
-Parent participation is integral to the well-being of the Waldorf community and increases the benefit of a Waldorf education for our children and families.
+The Parent/Family Association (PFA) is a conduit for and a facilitator of family participation in the School.
+Family participation is integral to the well-being of the Waldorf community and increases the benefit of a Waldorf education for our children.
 Waldorf schools flourish when the children's education and development are nurtured both at home and in School.
-The PTA encourages and supports activities and communication among parents, teachers, and administration.
+The PFA encourages and supports activities and communication among families, teachers, and administration.